avideb24/tech-vibe/questions_and_answers.md

 #### Answer: C: 3

-<i>Explanation: We have looping the nums array.
+<i>Explanation: We are looping the nums array.
 Inside the loop, we set a condition to check the num value "Truthy". if it's truthy, the count variable will increase to +1.
 0 is a falsy value, but the others are truthy.
 So the answer is "3".</i>

 </p>
 </details>